binocarlos/nginx-vhost/README.md

 $ wget -qO- https://raw.github.com/binocarlos/nginx-proxy/master/bootstrap.sh | sudo bash
 ```

-As part of your installation script (as root) - you can use the 'adduser' command.
+As part of your installation script - you can use the 'adduser' command.

 ```
 admin@localhost$ sudo nginx-vhost adduser myuser
 ```

 myuser is now able to call 'nginx-vhost apply' and 'nginx-vhost reload' - the group permissions are allocated
-so that myuser can call 'sudo /etc/init.d/nginx reload'
+so that myuser can restart nginx.

 ## usage